 Not enough support for stroke survivors

-But you don’t hear about a stroke one you never hear about a stroke one and it’s a real challenge because there is so many people are affected and stroke affects people forever.
+But you don’t hear about a stroke one you never hear about a stroke one and it’s a real challenge because there are so many people affected and stroke affects people forever.
 And 30% of people who have a stroke will have a psychological challenge, mental health issue challenge, you know, 20% of people will pass away like, the statistics aren’t that good, but for some reason, there’s not a big conversation about it.
 And that’s what I’m struggling with.

 Yeah, one of the things I think of is because it’s invisible in a lot of cases, and a lot of people don’t notice it.
-And same with mental health issues.
+And the same with mental health issues.
 You know, we are starting to hear people talk about it.
-But the reality is, is that people with mental health issues, you can’t see it and when you can’t see If you make assumptions that they look fine, they must be fine.
+But the reality is, is that for people with mental health issues, you can’t see it and when you can’t see If you make assumptions that they look fine, they must be fine.

 I don’t have mental health issues.
 I’m forever grateful for that.
 But I know that people that do and it’s awful, what they have to live through.
 It’s awful.
 And so I am a big, big believer in talking about it.
 Don’t hide it and talk about it because that is the only way and I’m a big team player because I learned that it’s the only way you’re gonna impact other people is by being a team.

 Sheri McIntyre 58:06